Constitution & By-Laws

 The Election Committee will consist of three or five people who will not accept nominations for HPN office the following year.
+The committee will be chaired by a past Executive officer or member of the Advisory Board.
 Members of this committee will be HPN paid members who volunteer to serve.
 The members will be approved by a majority of those present during a general meeting or a majority of respondents via a remote vote conducted through technology readily available to all paid members.
 For the Election of Officers, see Article X.

 Code of Ethics for Hispanic Policy Network Members

 As a member of the organization shall promote the best interests of the Hispanic Policy Network and, to that end, shall adhere to the following ethical standards:

 - I will be fair, just, and impartial in all my decisions and actions.